The Big Idea

 - A good structure allows you to traverse up and down the tree of chucks, or to zoom in and out.
 To work with all of them at once or down to an individual pair of digits or a word.
 Allowing for many more individual pieces of information to be handled than possible in an unassisted working memory.

 - One example is being able to string together related lines of psalms across many psalms.
-You are not just locked into one particular psalm at a time.
+You are not just locked into one particular psalm at a time, but can start to make a chain of related lines and metaphors.
+Like 8 and 19 both picturing creation’s praise of God.

 Basic Process of Memorization